Mukil-JA/Mukil-JA/README.md

 ### Hi there, I'm Mukil 👋
-## I'm a Passionate Programmer and a Budding Developer 👨🏾‍💻
+## I'm a Passionate Programmer & a Budding Developer 👨🏾‍💻

-- 🌱 I’m currently learning Front-End Development technologies!
+- 🌱 I’m currently learning some Front-End technologies!
 - 😄 Pronouns: he/him